SimonLeigh/couchbase-mobile-portal/md-docs/ready/guides/sync-gateway/rest-api-client.md

 - Server-side development: to allow user sign up via an App Server
 - Hybrid development: to consume and persist data to Couchbase Lite using the Listener component

 The first and second sections will use the same Sync Gateway instance seeded with a few documents.
-Before getting started, you must have Sync Gateway up and running.
+Follow the steps below to get Sync Gateway up and running.

 1. [Download Sync Gateway](http://www.couchbase.com/nosql-databases/downloads#couchbase-mobile)
 2. In a new working directory, open a new file called `sync-gateway-config.json` with the following